 Olive et Oriel: A family run business by Teigan & Michael, Olive et Oriel stock a boutique collection of original photographic, hand scripted and typographic art prints, posters and canvas.
 With print styles ranging from coastal, Scandinavian, bohemian, minimalist and contemporary, the offer affordable and stylish art to smarten up your walls!

 Oli & Lo: Founded by Haylee & Laura, Oli & Lo is a perth based business dedicated to creating beautiful and simple pieces for the home and garden.
 I’ve seen their pots on Jen’s instagram stories and I they look gorgeous on her verandah!
+I was even tempted to download the stories on something like storiesig so I could try and replicate them myself, but I never got around to doing it; oh well!

 Jen also mentioned Three Little Crowns and Closely Knit too!